-As I hold the warm teacup in my hands, the fragrant aroma of oolong tea fills the air, transporting me to a tranquil oasis.
+As I grasp the cozy teacup in my hands, the delightful scent of oolong tea wafts through the air, immersing me in a peaceful oasis.

 Have you ever wondered how long to steep oolong tea for that perfect cup?
 Well, look no further, because in this article, I will guide you through the art of steeping oolong tea to perfection.